 +65 9622 1045

-A homegrown brand conceived in 2006, Brotzeit German Bier Bar & Restaurant aims to introduce authentic German cuisine and world-famous German beer in a chic and contemporary setting.
+A homegrown brand conceived in 2006, Brotzeit German Beer Bar & Restaurant aims to introduce Singaporeans to authentic German cuisine and world-famous German beer in a chic and contemporary setting.
+Perfect for a catch-up with friends or family, this place provides a great combination of booze and grub.

-Brotzeit is a leading German casual dining restaurant, currently operating four outlets in Singapore.
-One of the Brotzeit outlets is housed in a row of conservation shophouses in the heart of Katong.
+Brotzeit currently operates 4 outlets across Singapore.
+One of them is housed in a row of conservation shophouses in the heart of Katong.

 Facebook | Instagram | Website

-Besides an assortment of sorbets, The Humble Scoop also has unique flavours that are sure to suit the most palates.
+Besides an assortment of sorbets, The Humble Scoop also has unique flavours that are sure to suit the local palate.
 Cereal Killer is a flavour that’ll remind you of weekend mornings eating cereal and watching cartoons.
-It’s made with caramelised cereal infused into the milk overnight, and with cereal bits atop the scoop.
+It’s made with caramelised cereal infused into the milk overnight and comes with cereal bits atop the scoop.

 865 Mountbatten Road, Katong Shopping Centre, #B1-92, Singapore 437844